dalgard/meteor-viewmodel/README.md

 ## Usage

-The example below is a bit verbose; viewmodels do not always have to be declared, but may be created automatically by the `{{bind}}` helper if registered globally.
+The example below is fairly verbose in order to demonstrate some of the features of ViewModel.
+Besides normally being much more concise, Viewmodels do not have to be declared in all cases – they may be created automatically by the `{{bind}}` helper if registered globally.

 Check out the other `/examples` in the repo.